DavidMStraub/gramps-webapp/README.md

 ## Demo

 There is a [demo instance](https://agile-bayou-66821.herokuapp.com) using Gramps's example family tree database.
-Use the password "test".
+Use "test" for user and password.

 (NB: initial startup of the demo can take up to a minute since it is hosted on a free Heroku dyno that sleeps after 30 mins of inactivity.)